-The accompanying schedules are prepared and presented using the budgetary basis of accounting.
+The accompanying schedule is prepared and presented using the budgetary basis of accounting.
 These basis of accounting are described in Notes 1(C) to the Board's financial statements.
-The information in these schedules is presented in accordance with requirements of New Jersey OMB Circular 15-08, "Single Audit Policy for Recipients of Federal Grants, State Grants, and State Aid".
-Therefore, some amounts presented in these schedules may differ from the amounts presented in, or used in the preparation of, the financial statements.
+Therefore, some amounts presented in this schedule may differ from the amounts presented in, or used in the preparation of, the financial statements.